saayedalam/Master-s-Research-Project/README.md

 Second, I had only one white-collar job in my career and this is exactly what I did.
 Before I started working on my bachelor’s program, I was hired as an office assistant at an ecommerce payment solutions company.
 Through hard work I soon became their junior data analyst, manually verifying over $10K worth of transactions per day.

 I believe this project brings my career full circle.
-With master’s program, this capstone project coupled with my only job experience, I can land a job in the financial sector.
+With master’s program, this capstone project coupled with my job experience, I can land a job in the financial sector.

 # 3. What Other Approaches